• Skip to primary navigation

 OK, let’s get to cooking.

-Now, I’ve got some notes, tips and substitutions coming up below on how to make this Mediterranean quinoa skillet.
+Now, I’ve got some notes, tips and substitutions coming up below on how to make Mediterranean quinoa skillet.
 Just tryin’ to be helpful.

 If you want to jump on down to the recipe, simply scroll right on through the rest of the text.
 The recipe card is near the bottom of the page, above the comments section.

-- The quinoa gets added to the skillet uncooked.
+• Quinoa: The quinoa gets added to the skillet uncooked.
 It will cook in the liquid and absorb the flavors of the other ingredients.

-- Fire-roasted diced tomatoes add some extra oomph to the recipe, but you can use regular diced tomatoes if that’s what you have on hand.
+• Tomatoes: Fire-roasted diced tomatoes add some extra oomph to the recipe, but you can use regular diced tomatoes if that’s what you have on hand.

-- Chickpeas are my go-to for this recipe.
+• Chickpeas: Chickpeas are my go-to for this recipe.
 However, you could substitute cannellini beans if you prefer.

-- Vegetable broth will keep this as a vegetarian recipe, but chicken broth is fine to use if that’s not a concern.
+• Broth: Vegetable broth will keep this as a vegetarian recipe, but chicken broth is fine to use if that’s not a concern.

 Looking for some extra protein?

-Feel free to add some cooked tofu for a vegetarian option, or some cooked chicken or seafood if desired.
 You can also check out my Mediterranean shrimp skillet for a quick dinner with some of these same great flavors.

 As for toppings, I very highly recommend using the feta and olives listed in the recipe card below.
 They add so much flavor to the dish after it’s simmered away.